learn-co-curriculum/intro-to-ruby-programming-basics-what-is-a-program/README.md

 1 example, 0 failures
 ```

+One example with zero failures means you have passed the test.

 ## Submit a Learn Lab

 With a working solution, you're ready to move on to the next lesson.
-Submit
+Submit your
-your work by typing `learn submit` into your terminal, then click "Next
+work by typing `learn submit` into your terminal and pressing `enter`/`return`,
-Lesson" to move forward when you are ready.
+then click "Next Lesson" to move forward when you are ready.

 ## Conclusion